| |

 Chop to a uniform size

-But aim for a uniform size with your other ingredients.
-And not too small either.
-This is a salad, after all, not baby food.
-I aim for about ¾ inch pieces on everything, so you can get a variety of flavors on every forkful.
+I aim for about 1-inch pieces on everything, so you can get a variety of flavors on every forkful.

 Dress your salad before serving

 For this salad, you can use a few tablespoons of your favorite vinaigrette.
-Or try a simple red wine vinaigrette with red wine vinegar, olive oil, garlic powder, salt, and pepper.
+Or try the simple balsamic vinaigrette in the recipe card.
+It's just olive oil, balsamic vinegar, mustard, garlic powder, and pepper.

 Add fresh herbs